 - Q. What is it like to assemble a crew to build the Temple?A. Building the Temple is a communal effort.
 Please anticipate that your Temple crew will not only be comprised of professional artists and builders, but also citizens of Black Rock City who may have very limited previous building experience.
 One of Burning Man’s 10 Principles is radical inclusion; we welcome and respect the stranger.
 It is important to honor this principle when assembling your crew.

-- Q. What previous experience do I need to be selected to build the Temple?A. We expect that Temple leads will have previously built art installation(s) in Black Rock City, preferably something relatively large or complex.
+- Q. What previous experience do I need to be selected to build the Temple?A. The Lead Artist of the Temple must have been to Black Rock City at least once and they must have participated in building something while there, preferably something relatively large or complex.

 - Q. Would my team be responsible for guarding the Temple during the event?A. No, you would not be responsible for guarding the Temple during the event.
 Temple Guardians will be there around the clock to protect the Temple and those who visit it.